paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

         (bb) up to the maximum amount of total coverage.

-  (F) *Beginning farmer or rancher defined* — Notwithstanding [section 1502(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1502/b/3&num=0&edition=prelim), with respect to plans described under this paragraph, the term “beginning farmer or rancher” means a farmer or rancher who has not actively operated and managed a farm or ranch with a bona fide insurable interest in a crop or livestock as an owner-operator, landlord, tenant, or sharecropper for more than 10 crop years.

 (8) **Relation to limitations** — A policy developed under this subsection may be prepared without regard to the limitations of this subchapter, including—

   (A) the requirement concerning the levels of coverage and rates; and